Breathless (The Corrs song)

-"Breathless" is a song by Irish pop rock group the Corrs.
+"Breathless" is a song by Irish pop rock family group the Corrs.
 It was released in June 2000 as the first single from their third studio album, In Blue (2000).
 "Breathless" was co-written and produced by famed music producer Robert John "Mutt" Lange, who produced for Shania Twain, Bryan Adams and Def Leppard, among others.
 "Breathless" is a pop song with lyrics about seduction.